 Investing in entrepreneurs and contributing to the development of an attractive entrepreneurial ecosystem within Newfoundland and Labrador, Memorial has multiple offices, centers and programs dedicated to supporting entrepreneurship:

-The Technology Transfer and Commercialization Office supports faculty, students and staff with their research and commercialization activities through utilizing funding initiatives, market analysis, industry partnerships, protection of intellectual property, licensing, and new start-up creation.
-The TTCO helps to identify resources and facilitate connections to foster successful research programs and deliver economic impact.
+Memorial’s Research Innovation Office supports faculty, students and staff with their research and commercialization activities through utilizing funding initiatives, market analysis, industry partnerships, protection of intellectual property, licensing, and new start-up creation.
+The RIO helps to identify resources and facilitate connections to foster successful research programs and deliver economic impact.

 The Memorial Centre for Entrepreneurship helps promote entrepreneurship and the development of new ideas through offering programs, funding, events and resources to inspire and support start-ups.